HarryJeon24/SpeakEasy/README.md

 load(df, 'path/to/your/visits.pkl')
 ```

-4. For Windows, open the `main.py` and 'evaluation.py' files and comment out the following lines of code:
+4. For Windows, open the `main.py` and 'evaluation.py' files and comment out the following line of code:

 ```python
 os.system("afplay bot_output.mp3") # Mac